gottacatchenall/ms_map_territory_sdm/manuscript.md

 Species do not have distributions.
 This may seem a radical claim, given the rise of species distribution modeling as both a field of study and imperative for ecosystem management over the last several decades.
-But, species are composed of discrete objects, individual organisms, which occupy points in space and move through time.
+But, species are composed of discrete objects---individual organisms that occupy points in space and which move through time.
 The location of each individual organism of a particular species is an observable value, which we could feasibly write down.